kevinboone/androidmusicserver/README.md

 Android Music Server uses no Android feature introduced since about 2015, so it stands a chance of working on any relatively modern device.
-The most recent reported to work is the Samsung Note 8, but there's no particular reason why more recent versions won't work.
+The most recent reported to work is the Samsung S10, but there's no particular reason why more recent versions won't work.

 Android Music Server is open-source, free of charge, and has no advertisements.